Welcome to today's edition of the Rush 24-7 podcast.

 Here's Brian Williams from 2006.

-He said, Your change after Katrina was clear to me.
+He said, your change after Katrina was clear to me.

 Something must have happened down there that you were no longer in waiting to go on stage.

-You were the stage, Brian, what was it in New Orleans that you saw that matured a mature man?
+What was it in New Orleans that you saw that matured a mature man?

-When you see bodies that you last saw in Banda Ace, Indonesia and swore to yourself that you would never see in your country.
+When you look out of your hotel room window in the French quarter and watch a man float by face down, when you see bodies that you last saw in Banda Aceh, Indonesia, and swore to yourself that you would never see in your country.

 I beat that storm.